https://bffpb.s3.us-east-2.amazonaws.com/biblent/Matthew/Mat04/Matthew04_Temptation1200.webp

 “The fear of the Lord is the instruction for wisdom, and before honor comes humility” (Proverbs 15:33).

-As I pondered about temptation and flattery, I came across Proverbs 15:33, which says, “Before honor comes humility.”
-Humility is an important character trait that helps us stay vigilant against temptation.
-If we don’t practice humility, the honor that comes with a high position or title can cause us to neglect our God-given responsibilities.
-Looking at Jesus, we see His willingness to fulfill His ongoing duty to His Father humbly, which is why He was sent.
-We can protect ourselves by embracing humility and remembering that everything we have is from the Lord and meant for a purpose greater than ourselves.
+As I reflected on temptation and flattery, I encountered Proverbs 15:33, which states, “Before honor comes humility.”
+Humility is a crucial character trait that helps us remain alert to temptation.
+Without practicing humility, the honor that comes with a high position or title can lead us to forget our God-given responsibilities.
+Looking at Jesus, we see His willingness to humbly fulfill His ongoing duty to His Father, which is why He was sent.
+We can safeguard ourselves by embracing humility and remembering that everything we have is from the Lord and intended for a purpose greater than ourselves.

 The Three if statements in Matthew 4:1-11, the temptation account